-Introduction to phonics is given to parents as their children join the school in Reception.
-Information about reading.

-If parents are able to spare the time, they come into school to listen to the children read.
+Parents are introduced to phonics and reading as their children join the school in FS2.
+There are then further opportunities for parents to attend phonics meetings to support the children through their phonics journey.
+We encourage parents, if able, to spare the time to come into school to listen to the children read.